tonihele/OpenKeeper/README.md

 Contributing
 =============

 We are always looking for talented people to join us.
 I'll try to create as many issues I possibly can and keep them simple and small.
 You can start from these or come join us on IRC or email.
 Pull requests are always welcome!
+See [how to set up the project](https://github.com/tonihele/OpenKeeper/wiki/How-to-set-up-OpenKeeper).

 Please keep in mind:
  - Learn to use GIT (forking, pull requests, etc)